Crack Detection of a Full-Scale Reinforced Concrete Girder with a Distributed Cable Sensor

 A new concept of designing cable sensors for health monitoring of large-scale civil infrastructure has recently been proposed by the present authors.
 The concept was developed based on the change in topology of the outer conductor of a coaxial cable sensor.
 One such sensor was fabricated with its outer conductor tightly wrapped with a commercial tin-plated steel spiral that was covered with solder.
 It was mounted near the surface of a 15 m long reinforced concrete (RC) girder with a 762 mm square hollow cross section and 152 mm thick walls.
 The girder was tested under a progressively increasing cyclic torsion creating 45° inclined cracks around and along the girder.
 The main objectives of this study were to implement the distributed cable sensor technology in large-scale reinforced concrete structures, to understand the performance of a sensor under cyclic loading for detecting and locating cracks, and, finally, to address implementation issues such as signal loss, non-uniformity in sensor construction, and recoverability.

-G. Chen et al., "Crack Detection of a Full-Scale Reinforced Concrete Girder with a Distributed Cable Sensor," Journal of Smart Materials and Structures, Institute of Physics - IOP Publishing, Jan 2005.
+G. Chen et al., "Crack Detection of a Full-Scale Reinforced Concrete Girder with a Distributed Cable Sensor," Smart Materials and Structures, vol. 14, no. 3, pp. S88-S97, Institute of Physics - IOP Publishing, Jun 2005.

 Civil, Architectural and Environmental Engineering